Differences Between WordPress and Magento

 WordPress is an online and open-source website creation tool written in PHP language.
 It is the most popular open source Content Management System.
 WordPress exclusively supports MySQL only to store data.
 Magento is one of the famous and most widely used open-source e-commerce software.
 Magento has many high and rich features e-commerce platform.
 Magento uses PHP language to develop the software.

-WordPress is initially released by Matt Mullenweg and Mike Little in the year 2003.
+Matt Mullenweg and Mike Little initially release WordPress in the year 2003.
 It is declared as an Open source in the year 2009.
-WordPress is a powerful blogging and Content Management System (CMS), which allows users to build dynamic websites and also facilitate customizing, updating and managing the website from its back-end components.
+WordPress is a powerful blogging and Content Management System (CMS) that allows users to build dynamic websites and facilitate customizing, updating, and managing the website from its back-end components.

 Some of the WordPress features are listed below:

 - User Management: This feature mainly allows managing User information such as the role of the user, create, delete, and changing user password.

 - Media Management: This is the tool used to manage media files and folders.

 - Theme System: This Theme system feature permits a site to view and its functionality.

 - Multilingual: This is a very useful feature that helps translate the website full content to its preferred language.